Leo40Git/CaveSaveEdit/MCI.md

 # How does MCI work?
 The MCI system uses configuration files to define and declare values.
 An MCI file is simply a Java properties file with a different file extension ("\*.mci" instead of "\*.properties").
+An example for an MCI configuration file can be found [here](src/com/leo/cse/frontend/default.mci).
 There are several groups of strings which are divided by their entry's prefix.
 Each group serves a purpose in the save editor UI:
 - `Map` - Default map names